Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 The information presented on this page is for informational purposes only and does not constitute investment advice, an offer, or a solicitation to buy or sell any security.

-All securities, funds, and strategies mentioned reflect my personal holdings and investment decisions, made based on my own research, risk tolerance, and financial goals.
+All securities, funds, and strategies mentioned reflect my personal holdings and investment decisions made based on my own research, risk tolerance, and financial goals.
 They are not recommendations and may not be appropriate for you.

 Investing involves risk, including the potential loss of principal.
 Past performance is not indicative of future results.
 You should conduct your own due diligence and consult with a qualified financial advisor before making any investment decisions.